bcgov/parks-asset-img-class/README.md

 make help
 ```

-For a business-friendly walkthrough of the final pipeline, see
+For a full walkthrough of the final pipeline, see
 [`docs/final_pipeline_runbook.md`](docs/final_pipeline_runbook.md).

 Run the final DINOv3 pipeline and export partner-facing prediction CSVs: